 Deep work forces you to decide what work is important and what work would have the biggest positive impact on your projects.
 When you begin practicing deep work regularly, you start to focus more on the high value work and less on the low value work.

-So there you go.
-Seventeen ways practising deep work will benefit your work, your career and your life.
+The ability to focus is a valuable skill if you want to achieve your goals and become successful.
+Practising deep work will make you free from distraction and benefit your work, your career and your life.
 All you need to do is decide when you will do your deep work.

 If you want to enter the state of deep work, check out this guide: